• Skip to primary navigation

 The trail

-As you’re walking through the trail, you’ll hear the sounds of cars and people outside but you’ll feel like you’re in a remote rainforest wonderland!
+As you’re walking through the trail, you’ll hear the sounds of cars and people outside as it’s right off the main road.

 Here are photos of the wildlife we saw on our guided hike of the Bogarin Trail.
 We saw 5 sloths including one with a baby, Black mandibled toucans, hummingbirds, Jacamars, Red-Eyed Tree Frogs, poison dart frogs, basilisks and lizards!